digital-land/digital-land/content/guidance/data-principles/index.md

 To help ensure the integrity of the data the data set shouldn't contain any values that can be derived or calculated from other values.

+{{< govuk-section-break "xl" >}}

+## A way to feedback

+When people are using the data it is important that they're able to feedback if they have questions about the data, or notice any inaccuracies.
+This can be made easier by providing;

+* details of who owns the data
+* details of who published the data
+* a mechanism for someone to feedback